yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 - Content Contributor

 1. Obtain target_entity_type (required: 'page' or 'space'), target_entity_id (required), requested_by_user_id (required), steps (required: list of JSON objects defining order and assigned users/groups), and reason (optional).
-2. Call create_approval_request to register the workflow and steps.
+2. Call generate_approval_request to register the workflow and steps.
-3. Call send_notification to immediately alert the first assigned approver.
+3. Call transmit_notification to immediately alert the first assigned approver.
 4. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**